Tudat/tudat/tutorials/tudatFeatures/estimationSetup/observationSimulation.rst

 .. code-block:: cpp

-   // Define times at which to simulate the observations std::map< ObservableType, std::map< LinkEnds, boost::shared_ptr< ObservationSimulationTimeSettings< TimeType > > > > observationTimeSettings = .... ;
+   // Define times at which to simulate the observations std::map< ObservableType, std::map< LinkEnds, std::shared_ptr< ObservationSimulationTimeSettings< TimeType > > > > observationTimeSettings = .... ;

-   // Define observation simulator objects std::map< ObservableType, boost::shared_ptr< ObservationSimulatorBase< ObservationScalarType, TimeType > > > observationSimulators = .... ;
+   // Define observation simulator objects std::map< ObservableType, std::shared_ptr< ObservationSimulatorBase< ObservationScalarType, TimeType > > > observationSimulators = .... ;

    // Define viability calculators for observations PerObservableObservationViabilityCalculatorList viabilityCalculatorList = .... ;

-   // Define observation noise functions std::map< ObservableType, std::map< LinkEnds, boost::function< Eigen::VectorXd( const double ) > > > noiseFunctions = .... ;
+   // Define observation noise functions std::map< ObservableType, std::map< LinkEnds, std::function< Eigen::VectorXd( const double ) > > > noiseFunctions = .... ;

    // Define (arbitrary) noise properties FullSimulatedObservationSet = simulateObservationsWithNoise( observationsToSimulate, observationSimulators, noiseFunctions, viabilityCalculatorList );

 Which requires a noise function defined as a :literal:`Eigen::VectorXd` as a function of time (:literal:`const double`), where we use a vector representation of the observation noise to allow noise models to be applied to multi-valued observables (e.g. angular position).
 However, The :literal:`noiseFunctions` may also be of one of the following:

-* :literal:`std::map< ObservableType, std::map< LinkEnds, boost::function< double( const double ) > > >` Here the noise is defined as a single output.
+* :literal:`std::map< ObservableType, std::map< LinkEnds, std::function< double( const double ) > > >` Here the noise is defined as a single output.
 If the observable is multi-valued, the same function is called to generate the noise for each of the entries of the observable.
 Note that the function is called separately for each entry.
-* :literal:`std::map< ObservableType, boost::function< Eigen::VectorXd( const double ) > >` Here, the noise is not defineed separately for each set of :literal:`LinkEnds`, only per :literal:`ObservableType`, the same function is used for each set link ends of a given type of observable.
+* :literal:`std::map< ObservableType, std::function< Eigen::VectorXd( const double ) > >` Here, the noise is not defineed separately for each set of :literal:`LinkEnds`, only per :literal:`ObservableType`, the same function is used for each set link ends of a given type of observable.
-* :literal:`std::map< ObservableType, boost::function< double( const double ) > >` A combination of the previous two input types.
+* :literal:`std::map< ObservableType, std::function< double( const double ) > >` A combination of the previous two input types.
-* :literal:`boost::function< double( const double ) >` The same noise function is used for each observable, link ends, and observable entry (for multi-valued observables)
+* :literal:`std::function< double( const double ) >` The same noise function is used for each observable, link ends, and observable entry (for multi-valued observables)